berkayozuygur/win_domain/README.md

 Role Variables
 --------------

-You must change your user information from defaults site.
+You must change your user information from defaults/main.yml Also you can encrypt it with anisble-vault.

 Example Playbook